Skip to content

 1. Customer joins via QR code or kiosk → ticket issued in WAITING state.

-2. Customer opens the ticket page → sees their position in the queue in real time.
+2. Customer opens the ticket page → sees their position in the queue and, when available, an estimated wait time in real time.

 3. When the desk calls their number, the ticket moves to CALLED → the customer's page updates immediately.